CorporateVault LogoCorporateVault

 Conclusion: The Mandate of Judicial Rebalancing

 Cram-down & Absolute Priority Reports are the definitive "Sovereignty Filter" of the distressed debt world.
 They prove that in a state of corporate failure, The rule of law overrides the power of the contract.
-By establishing a rigorous framework of 1129(b) standards, 1111(b) elections, and valuation-based priority audits, the bankruptcy courts ensure that the company can be reborn.
+By establishing a rigorous framework of 1129(b) standards, Till Rate interest logic, and new value exceptions, the bankruptcy courts ensure that the company can be reborn.
 Ultimately, cram-down mechanics ensure that corporate reorganization is grounded in technical fairness—proving that in the end, the most resilient plan is the one that can survive the hostile "Yes" of a federal judge.

 Intelligence Hub